1 Million Tons of Corrugated Cardboard Diverted from Supply Chains

 - 800,000 cars taken off the road (reducing over 3.8M tons of CO2)

-However, we couldn’t improve the sustainability of perishable supply chains alone.
+However, we couldn’t improve perishable supply chain sustainability alone.
 Without our trusted supplier and retail partners, impacts like this would not be possible.
 To all our partners who have helped us achieve this goal, thank you for trusting us with your supply chains and believing in the value of RPCs.
 We look forward to diverting many more million tons of corrugated cardboard!